MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core.md

 ms.topic: quickstart
 ms.author: lajanuar
 ---
-# Create a personal tab with ASP.NET Core
+# Create a personal tab with ASP.NETCore

-In this quickstart, we'll walk-through creating a custom personal tab with C# and ASP.Net Core Razor pages.
+In this quickstart, we'll walk-through creating a custom personal tab with C# and ASP.NETCore Razor pages.
 We'll also use [App Studio for Microsoft Teams](~/concepts/build-and-test/app-studio-overview.md) to finalize your app manifest and deploy your tab to Teams.

 [!INCLUDE [dotnet-core-prereq](~/includes/tabs/dotnet-core-prereq.md)]